World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 Her dad helped her to her feet and nearly carried her to the door.
 When she got to the door, she stood there on legs of rubber with her face still buried in her hands.

 The senior officer confirmed her identity and she shook her head in agreement, eyes downcast, tears streaming down her face, a blank look in her eyes.
-He then stated with military perfection, "I have a telegram for you from the United States of America.
+He then stated with military perfection, "I have a telegram for you from the President of the United States of America.
 It states:

 "Miss Sharon Combs.
 It is our sore displeasure to inform you of one Sgt.
 Will Travis, wounded in battle - has succumbed to those injuries.
 I am sorry for your loss."